-Commencing with the TaxCalc update due in November 2015, we will no longer be supporting our software and services on computers that run the Mac 10.6 (Snow Leopard) operating systems.
+Since the TaxCalc update in November 2015, we have been unable to support our software and services on computers that run the Mac 10.6 (Snow Leopard) operating systems.

 Why are you withdrawing support?

 Mac 10.6 was released in August 2009 and was formally retired by Apple on 26 February 2014.
-Since then, Apple have not issued any security updates that would ensure it remains safe in today’s world.
+Since then, Apple have not issued any security updates that would ensure it remains safe and secure.

 We made the decision to support Mac OS 10.6 for as long as we could.
-However, recent and planned changes to Internet security standards, as well as protocols for the Government web services with which our software communicates, require us to make some substantive changes to the software’s code.
+However, planned changes to Internet security standards, as well as protocols for the Government web services with which our software communicates, required us to make some substantive changes to the software’s code.